linebender/vello/vello_gpu_shaders/README.md

 </div>

-This crate contains the WESL programs and linked WGSL output, plus optionally generated GLSL shader programs, used by the Vello Hybrid renderer.
+This crate contains the WESL programs and linked WGSL output, plus optionally generated GLSL shader programs, used by the Vello GPU renderer.

 ## Features
 - Single source of truth authored as [WESL](https://wesl-lang.dev/) programs.